sanskrit/raw_etexts_english/blogs/manasataramgini/2012-08-19_prabhavati-in-purushapura-and-nastika-myth-making.md

 +++
-title = "prabhAvatI in puruShapura and nAstikaxa0myth-making"
+title = "prabhAvatI in puruShapura and nAstika myth-making"

 +++
 The nAstika teacher paramArtha who operated in midst of the chIna-s